Section 1432 of HUMAN14

 Popular Culture in the United States -- : Aug 16 - Dec 10 2021

-This course section pertains to the Lanzamiento initiative, designed to support academic achievement among Latinx and first-generation college students.
+All students are welcome to enroll in this class and this section will have extra support for the Lanzamiento initiative, designed to support academic achievement among Latinx and first-generation college students.
 Students who enroll in Lanzamiento sections have dedicated resources available to them, including: academic counseling, peer tutoring and success coaching, library support, mental health services, financial aid workshops, and opportunities to learn about transferring to a four-year university.
 Themes of bilingualism, transnational experiences, immigrant communities, Latinx authorship, academic scholarship, and activism are relevant to the Lanzamiento initiative.
 More information is available on the Lanzamientowebpage.

 Dr. Jose Emmanuel Raymundo Ph.D, M.Phil, M.A.
 (Yale), M.A.
 (Victoria (Can)), B.A.
 (York (Can))

 I have taught at various institutions from Yale, Princeton, Tulane and the Yale School of Medicine.